tc39/proposal-pipeline-operator/README.md

 that perform **complex destructuring** on their arguments][destruct]:
 Hack pipes would be slightly more verbose with an **explicit** function call suffix `(^)`.

+(Complex destructuring of the topic value will be easier when [do expressions][] progress, as you will then be able to do variable assignment/destructuring inside of a pipe body.)

 [function-currying]: https://en.wikipedia.org/wiki/Currying
 [Ramda]: https://ramdajs.com/